bji/solsign/README.md

 selects (1) as their key.
 The reason for deriving multiple keys is that the same mnemonic and passphrase can generate keys differently depending on the program that was used to generate the key.
-The solana command line would produce the key at (0), and most wallets would produce they key at (1), unless the user has created multiple accounts from the same wallet in which case some of the later key derivations may be the correct one.
+The solana command line would produce the key at (0), and most wallets would produce the key at (1), unless the user has created multiple accounts from the same wallet in which case some of the later key derivations may be the correct one.